ale-sanchez-g/ale-sanchez-g.github.io/README.md

 Metrics are an essential way of how I do work.
 I enjoy building the right scorecards for each team to ensure data-driven decisions take place, and the relevant capabilities are built.
 I am not shy and like to present the team success to stakeholders as well as taking responsibility for our mistakes.
 I am a firm believer of fail fast, fail often, learn from your mistakes and don't repeat them.

-## My recent achievements
+## Achievements

 - Create and deliver a strategic roadmap to evolve from testing services into Quality Engineering capabilities in 2 major Enterprises.
 [Read more](achivements/From%20test%20to%20Quality%20Engineering.md)
-- 3 major projects for Qantas Loyalty
+- 3 major projects for Qantas Loyalty [Read more](achivements/Qantas%20loyalty.md)
     - Titanium credit card
     - Qantas Travel Money re-platform
     - Qantas Car Insurance
+- Leading and developing small and large teams
+- Educate teams on how to use CI/CD tools to enable self-service for quality capabilities